Includes callisthenics, gymnasium work, exercise bike, circuits.

 Australian Culture and Leisure Classifications (ACLC)

 The ACLC consists of three parts; the Industry Classification, the Product Classification, and the Occupation Classification.
-The categories used for the presentation of data in this publication are those which closely align with one or more of the sport and recreation classes from the relevant classification within the ACLC.
-For example, the categories used to present industry data are those which closely align with classes in the ACLC Industry Classification Division 3, Sports and Physical Recreation; or with other leisure classes in Division 4 Other Culture and Leisure.
+The categories used for the presentation of data in this publication are those which closely align with one or more of the sports and physical recreation classes from the relevant classification within the ACLC.
+For example, the categories used to present industry data are those which closely align with classes in the ACLC Industry Classification Division 3, Sports and Physical Recreation.

 Includes indoor and outdoor.